TitanDvd/generic_table/README.md

 </div>
 ```

-# Attributes
+## Attributes
-The package have some useful attributes that worths to mention:
+The package have some useful attributes that worths mentioning:

 1. [CellFormatter](#cellformatter)
 2. [OnReorder](#onreorder)

 ## CellFormatter
-When a cell is about to be rendered, the engine will call the method targeted by the attribute to aply a format to the cell.
-The attribute expects the `database column name` to match the `formatter` with the desire column.
-The only argument passed to the callback is an instance of the model in representation of the entire row.
+When a cell is about to be rendered, the engine will call the method targeted by the attribute, to aply a format to the cell.
+The attribute expects the `database column name`.
+The only argument passed to the callback is an instance of the model in representing the entire row.
 The output will always be treated as HTML string, so **be aware of the security concerns**.

 ```php
 #[CellFormatter('id')]